Mikaela/mikaela.github.io/_posts/2015-04-22-IRC-over-TLS.md

 I use IRC over TLS on all networks that support it (=other than IRCnet) and I also [verify the certificates].
 TLS is used

+*Update on 2015-06-18: I was told that IRCnet does have SSL on ssl.irc.atw-inter.net and ssl.rfc1459.ca, but server links are mostly unencrypted.
+I am not able to use those though as Finnish channels are mostly stupid and letting people only in from Finnish servers.*

 * between my client and bouncer
     * when they both are on localhost it's not used and my bouncer only listens for plain text connections only on `127.0.0.1` and `::1`.